 I’ve got good intuition (or at least I’m tuned into it).
 It’s not unusual for me to know who’s calling before I look when I hear my phone ring, or to feel that something is bothering a friend before they tell me.
 And I have this sense about you, reader.
 I know what you’re doing.
 You’re holding onto an eyeliner, lipstick, or foundation because it was expensive, somehow sentimental, or really pretty/cool/different, so you’ll use it…someday.
 But someday might have already come and gone, and your product has died.
 Let it go, girlfriend.
 Or risk the consequences.

 When To Toss Products

 1) If you’ve been using a mascara for over three months, it’s got to go.
 Not only do the formulas tend to dry out and clump around that time, but the bacteria that’s been collecting on the wand has built up like crazy and is ready to infect your eyes.
 Pink eyeshadow can be cute, but pink, swollen eyelids are not.
 Same timeline goes for liquid eyeliner.

 2) I don’t care how expensive that liquid foundation was–if you opened it more than 12 months ago, say bye bye bye.
-Foundations will generally last one year before they are done.
+Foundations will generally last one year before they’re done.
 If your foundation begins to separate or smell rancid before then, its lifespan is over.

 3) The ingredients in cream eyeshadows and cheek colors only keep them fresh for 12-18 months.
 After that point they’re likely to dry out, ruining the whole creamy idea.
 If you use them once they’ve started to dry out, they’re going to apply unevenly to the skin.
 And that’s not a good look for anyone.
-Plus, the bacteria from your fingers (which you are probably using to apply the product) has been sitting in that little pot, waiting to cause a breakout or other reaction.
+Plus, the bacteria from your fingers (which you’re probably using to apply the product) has been sitting in that little pot (if the product is in one), waiting to cause a breakout or other reaction.